 ITU-T Q25/16 (USN applications and services) noticed that CEN TC 225 activity explained in its published Business Plan may have something in common with the goals of the three drafts Recommendations in Q25/16 started the approval process ("AAP Consent") at the ITU-T SG16 plenary on 11 May 2012.
-We expectWe to complete the approval by the end of this quarter.
+Q25/16 expects to complete the approval by the end of this quarter.

 The following section of your Business Plan document seems especially relevant: